Review: Icelandair Saga Lounge - Perfect for Unwinding

 We rate Icelandair Saga Lounge as a 5-star lounge.

 Saga Lounge has a huge amount of space and has an invigorating Nordic design.
-Saga Lounge is perhaps the most peaceful lounge we have ever been.
-The lounge served tasty warm and cold food with various drink selections.
-It had all the service you need for a layover, and everything was made with good quality.
+Saga Lounge is perhaps the most peaceful lounge we have ever been to.
+The lounge served tasty, warm, and cold food with various drink selections.
+It had all the services you need for a layover, and everything was made with high quality.
 Nice decoration featuring Icelandic elements like lava stones, plants and the fireplace made the atmosphere very relaxing.
 Icelandair Saga Lounge is not just a typical lounge; it is an attraction that shares Icelandic culture.

 Keflavik International Airport is situated on the edge of the Reykjanes Peninsula, making it a perfect hub for passengers transiting between Europe and the US.
 Even though Icelandair Sage Lounge is the only lounge at Keflavík International Airport, it proves the line, 'quality beats quantity', to be true.
-Accessing the lounge is not easy as lounge memberships are not accepted.
-However, if you can access this lounge, you will surely enjoy the relaxing atmosphere and services that the lounge provides.
+Accessing the lounge is not easy, as lounge memberships are not accepted.
+However, if you can access this lounge, you will surely enjoy its relaxing atmosphere and services.

 How to Access Saga Lounge

-Most visitors are Silver or Gold members of the Icelandair's Saga Club loyalty program.
-Saga Lounge also cooperates with many airlines, so you may get access if you are on a high status in another miles program.
-We recommend contacting your airline if you wish to know if you are entitled to visit Saga Lounge at Keflavik Airport.
+Most visitors are Silver or Gold members of Icelandair's Saga Club loyalty program.
+Saga Lounge also cooperates with many airlines, so you may gain access if you are at a high status in another frequent flyer program.
+We recommend contacting your airline if you wish to know if you are entitled to visit the Saga Lounge at Keflavik Airport.
 Many airlines, like Finnair, invite their business class passengers to Saga Lounge.

 Some Icelandic-based credit card holders enjoy complimentary access to Icelandair Saga Lounge.

 Icelandair Saga Lounge does not accept Priority Pass or other lounge membership programs.
 You cannot buy a single-entry lounge pass for it.
-As I said, you need an invitation from your airline or the right Icelandic credit card to access Saga Lounge.
+As I said, you need an invitation from your airline or an Icelandic credit card to access the Saga Lounge.

 Members of the Saga Gold or Silver tiers can bring an additional guest by paying 7.900 ISK or 15,800 Saga Points.
 However, Saga Gold members can get more than one child under 18 without extra charges.
 Credit card holders who have lounge access can also get a guest for 9.900 ISK or 19,800 Saga Points, but it applies only to scheduled Icelandair flights or charter flights operated by Icelandair unless specified otherwise.